 Kenny Graves, Professional Development Associate

-Kenny works on the Center’s professional development team, specializing in literacy and English / Language Arts.
+Kenny works on the Center’s professional development team, specializing in English / Language Arts, backwards design, and technology leadership.
 Kenny also helps maintain the front-end of the Center’s website and also manages the Center’s Twitter feed and YouTube channel.
-Kenny has prior experience as an English / Language Arts teacher in a one-to-one laptop school district where he helped his grade level team redesign the curriculum to include technology-infused projects.
-Some of his research interests include technology-infused curriculum design, preservice teacher preparation, professional development, the teaching of computer programming, and educational technology policy and implementation.
+Kenny has prior experience as an award winning English / Language Arts teacher in a one-to-one laptop school district where he helped his grade level team redesign the curriculum to include technology-infused projects.
+Some of his research interests include technology-infused curriculum design, preservice teacher preparation, professional development, and educational technology policy and implementation.
 Kenny is currently a doctoral student in the Instructional Technology and Media program at Teachers College, Columbia University.
 Kenny holds an M.A. in Instructional Technology and Media from Teachers College, Columbia University and a B.A. in English with minors in Secondary Education and Latin American & Iberian Studies from the University of Richmond.

 Denise works on the Center’s professional development team, specializing in the sciences.
 Denise’s professional experiences are strongly engrained in the sciences and education that spans over a 10-year period.
 These experiences range in curriculum development, teaching science content in the areas of Physical, Life, and Earth Sciences & Mathematics, and science professional development for teachers.
 Denise has also participated in several after-school science/mathematics enrichment programs in chemistry, physics, robotics and engineering, statistics and data analysis at different schools and institutions such as the American Museum of Natural History and the School of Engineering at Columbia University.
-Denise is currently an advanced doctoral student in the Science Education program at Teachers College, Columbia University.
-She earned an M.S. in Science Education from New York University and a B.S. in Biology/General Science from The University of the West Indies in Trinidad.
+Denise recently earned her Ph.D. in Science Education at Teachers College, Columbia University.
+She also holds an M.S. in Science Education from New York University and a B.S. in Biology/General Science from The University of the West Indies in Trinidad.

 Mary Metzger, Professional Development Facilitator